DewuGao/sfi-repro/README.md

 Concept DOI (all versions; resolves to the latest): https://doi.org/10.5281/zenodo.18221258

 This release contains **derived, machine-readable outputs** that support the paper’s reported results, together with **minimal scripts** to re-generate the key summary numbers and table-like CSVs from the released derived outputs (CPU-only; no GPU required).
+## Pseudocode specification (derived-output pipeline)

+An implementation-independent pseudocode specification for the derived-output pipeline is provided in:
+- `docs/DERIVED_OUTPUTS_PIPELINE_PSEUDOCODE.md`

+This specification is intended to clarify the exact steps and parameters used to generate the released table-like CSVs from the archived derived outputs.

 It is designed for **independent verification** of:
 - dataset-level counts (e.g., number of evaluation images),